Location & Hours

-We encourage admitted students to initiate contact with Accessibility Resources as early as possible after confirming enrollment into Colorado College, preferably by June 30 for fall starts and October 31 for winter starts.
+We encourage admitted students to register with Accessibility Resources as early as possible after confirming enrollment into Colorado College, preferably by June 30 for fall starts and October 31 for winter starts.
 Please note, though, that these are suggested dates—not deadlines, as students can connect with Accessibility Resources at any time.
 Procedures for registering with Accessibility Resources can be found in the “Registering for Services" section of our website.

 We’d be happy to meet with you!
 Please call us to set up an appointment: 719-227-8285.

 Armstrong Hall, Room 211